 Because of it, people come back year after year—from around the globe.

-In fact, Bill Hyde attends annually and mentioned that the reason he does is that our faculty members—the innovators in afib—present new treatment options each time.
+In fact, Bill Hyde attends annually.
+The reason he does is that our faculty members—the innovators in afib—present new treatment options each time.
 (These are often treatment options they developed.)

 Sometimes, we even ask our faculty to talk about subjects on which they are experts, but have not yet spoken about at medical conferences.
 This means you get to hear about these subjects even before their doctor colleagues do!

-It’s also an opportunity for folks to ask their questions of the innovators who are pushing the boundaries of afib research and treatment.
-When you purchase access to the conference recordings, you’ll hear faculty members’ answers to questions from others living with afib.
+It’s also an opportunity for you to ask your questions of the innovators who are pushing the boundaries of afib research and treatment.

 “Do a lot of research; come to this patient conference, because the accessibility of doctors who are here willing to spend time and talk to you is just amazing.
 I came back this year just because we had so much fun here last year, and we’ll be back next year.”